-The per-unit energy impacts were extrapolated to statewide impacts using the Statewide Construction Forecasts that the Energy Commission provided (California

-Energy Commission 2020).
+The per-unit energy impacts were extrapolated to statewide impacts using the Statewide Construction Forecasts that the Energy Commission provided (California Energy Commission 2020).
 The Statewide Construction Forecasts estimate new construction that will occur in 2023, the first year that the 2022 Title 24, Part 6 requirements are in effect.
 It also estimates the size of the total existing building stock in 2023, which the Statewide CASE Team used to approximate savings from building alterations.
 The construction forecast provides construction (new construction and existing building stock) by building type and climate zone.
-The building types used in the construction forecast, Building Type ID, are not identical to the prototypical building types available in DOE2.2R, so the Energy Commission provided guidance on which prototypical buildings to use for each Building Type ID when calculating statewide energy impacts.
-Table 19 presents the prototypical buildings and weighting factors that the Energy Commission requested the Statewide CASE Team use for each Building Type ID in the Statewide Construction Forecast.
+The Statewide CASE Team utilized the Refrigerated Warehouse and Grocery construction forecast for this measure to determine the statewide impacts.
 An additional reduction is applied to the Statewide Construction Forecast to estimate the impacted square footage that is relevant to Submeasure A. It is expected that only 30 percent of new grocery stores and 10 percent of new refrigerated warehouses will utilize transcritical CO2 technology.